Sudarshan50/Custom_Object_Detection/README.md

 # Custom Object Detection with TensorFlow
 This repository describes how to detect, label, and localize objects in videos using TensorFlow's Object Detection and OpenCV.
-For my particular application,the first part of the tutorial shows how to use a pre-trained model, and the second part shows how to train your own model to detect whatever object(s) you would like.
+For my particular application,the first part shows how to use a pre-trained model, and the second part shows how to train your own model to detect whatever object(s) you would like.

 ![](readme_gifs/output_frisbee_catch_faster_rcnn.gif)